borangao/MESuSiE/README.md

 ## Reproduce

-See [Repository](https://github.com/borangao/MESuSiE_Reproduce) for reproducing the simulation and real data analysis in the manuscript.
+See [Repository](https://zenodo.org/deposit/8411004#) for reproducing the simulation and real data analysis in the manuscript.

-## Online App

-We also provide an online application of [MESuSiE](https://borangao.shinyapps.io/meSuSie/).
-The toy data with the package can be provided to the app for an inital peak.